20481A5450/20481A5450/README.md

 ###
 <p>Hi there!
 I'm Shaik Zohaib, a passionate Data Science student and Full Stack Web Developer based in Vijayawada, Andhra Pradesh, India. 🇮🇳</p>

-<p><b>By Day:</b> I'm currently pursuing a degree in Artificial Intelligence and Data Science, delving into the fascinating realms of data analysis, machine learning, and statistics.</p>
+<p><b>By Day:</b> I'm currently pursuing a degree in Artificial Intelligence and Data Science, delving into the fascinating realms of data analysis, machine learning, and statistics. </p>

 <p><b>By Night:</b> I switch gears and channel my creativity into crafting interactive and user-friendly web experiences as a Full Stack Web Developer.
-I enjoy the challenge of building beautiful and functional interfaces. </p>
+I enjoy the challenge of building beautiful and functional interfaces. ✨️</p>

 <p><b>Beyond the Code:</b> I'm always eager to learn and collaborate!
 I'm open to exploring interesting projects and connecting with like-minded individuals.
 Feel free to reach out at shaikzohaibgec@gmail.com. ✉️</p>

-<p><b>P.S.</b> While I may not be Tony Stark himself, I share his passion for innovation and a hint of his audacious spirit.  #AlwaysLearning #FutureMaker</p>
+<p><b>P.S.</b> While I may not be Tony Stark himself, I share his passion for innovation and a hint of his audacious spirit.  #AlwaysLearning #FutureMaker </p>

 ###